hashicorp/consul/plugin/forward/README.md

 How does *forward* relate to *proxy*?
 This plugin is the "new" version of *proxy* and is faster because it re-uses connections to the upstreams.
 It also does in-band health checks - using DNS instead of HTTP.
-Since it is newer it has a little less (production) millage on it.
+Since it is newer it has a little less (production) milage on it.

 ## Syntax